-Objective: This study aims to assess the effects of a 6-week training program that combines stretching and strength exercises on the performance of novice football players aged 15 to 18.
+Purpose: This study aimed to assess the effects of a 6-week training program that combined stretching and strength exercises on the performance of novice football players aged 15 to 18 years.

-Methods: A double-blind randomized controlled trial was conducted with 46 participants divided into four groups: A) DHIRT (n=12), B) Static Stretching (n=13), AB) Combined DHIRT + Stretching (n=11), and C) Control (n=10).
-Performance outcomes included vertical and horizontal jump (VJ and HJ) distance, running speed (RS), acceleration (ACC), endurance (VO₂ max), shooting speed (SS), and heart rate (HR).
-Repeated measures ANOVA and post-hoc analyses were used to assess group differences and time effects.
+Methods: A double-blind randomized controlled trial (RCT) was conducted with 46 participants divided into four groups: A) dynamic high-intensity resistance training (DHIRT) (n=12), B) static stretching (n=13), AB) Combined DHIRT+stretching (n=11), and C) control (n=10).
+Performance outcomes included vertical and horizontal jump (VJ and HJ) distances, running speed (RS), acceleration (ACC), endurance (VO₂ max), shooting speed (SS), and heart rate (HR).
+Repeated-measures analysis of variance (ANOVA) and post-hoc analyses were used to assess group differences and time effects.

 نوع مطالعه: